jonhadfield/easeprobe/README.md

 ## 1.2 Notification

-EaseProbe supports notification delivery to the following:
+GuardianProbe supports notification delivery to the following:

 - **Slack**.
 Using Slack Webhook for notification delivery
 - **Discord**.
 Using Discord Webhook for notification delivery